mnfibin/Cybersec-Internship-Elevate_Labs/Task 4/README.md

-# Windows Firewall Configuration and Testing
+# 🧱Windows Firewall Configuration and Testing

 ## Objective
 Configure and test basic firewall rules to allow or block traffic on Windows 11 using Windows Defender Firewall with Advanced Security.